A-Farhan/cova/README.rst

 1. **MSABUILD**

    This command is a MAFFT wrapper to build whole-genome Multiple Sequence Alignments (MSA).
-   To speed up the process, MSABUILD performs no more than 5 refinement iterations and to reduce the memory requirement, particularly a problem with wide whole-genome alignments, it uses the ``--nomemsave`` option.
+To speed up the process, MSABUILD performs no more than 5 refinement iterations.
+For the same reason, we have assumed sufficient RAM would be available, and included ``--nomemsave`` option, since wide alignments, by default, triggers a 2X slower algorithm to reduce memory requirement.

    Input: